Fiserv/Commerce-Hub/docs/Resources/Master-Data/Address.md

 ## Shipping Address

 Is the address or email where the merchant will deliver the goods or services.
+Shipping address fields are included in the `shippingAddress` object.

 <!--
 type: tab